mabatko/Gaming-in-AWS/README.md

 Since AMIs are immutable, if you want to always preserve latest changes to the disk, you must create new AMI after every gaming session.
 If you don't need it (e.g. because game saves are in Steam cloud), you can create *golden AMI* and always start your instance from it.

-Either way, disk performace of instances launched from AMI is abysmal.
+Either way, disk performance of instances launched from AMI is abysmal.
 AMIs are just EBS snapshots stored in S3 and lazy loaded when read request is made.
-Therefore it is necessary (or not, if you are patient) to initialize (or pre-warm) EBS volume.
+Therefore, it is necessary (or not, if you are patient) to initialize (or pre-warm) EBS volume.
 This is done by reading all disk blocks before an application really needed them.
 This can be done by good old dd command, but *user data* script installs utility called fio.
 Advantage of fio is that it can run multiple threads, so initialization is much faster.
 If you want this initialization to be triggered right after boot, uncomment following line in /etc/crontab file:
 ```
 #@reboot root fio --filename=/dev/nvme0n1 --rw=read --bs=128k --iodepth=32 --ioengine=libaio --direct=1 --name=volume-initialize >> /var/log/fio.log
 ```